yamunariver/Learn/README.md

         Routers store routes to all of their known destinations in a routing table

-        when router receive packets, they look in the routing table to find the best route to forward that packet
+        when routers receive packets, they look in the routing table to find the best route to forward that packet

-There are main routing methods(methods that routers use to learn route)
+There are main routing methods(methods that routers use to learn routes)

         Dynamic Routing: Routers use dynamic routing protocols(ie: OSPF)